justincormack/frankenlibc/README.md

 * getrandom() get random numbers to buffer.
 May fail or return short reads.
 No flags supported.

-Of these calls, only mmap and munmap are exposed to the NetBSD libc, so the rest do not need to worry what error codes they use.
+Of these calls, only mmap, munmap and mprotect are exposed to the NetBSD libc, so the rest do not need to worry what error codes they use.
 In addition the platform needs some startup code, which should initialize argc, argv, environ and
 \_\_progname with something suitable.
 The idea is that it should be very easy